Grand Theft Auto: Vice City: Plot

 With Diaz dead, Tommy takes over his assets and, at Avery's suggestion, works to expand his new criminal empire by forcing businesses to pay him protection money and buying out nearly bankrupt companies to use as fronts for illicit operations.
 Tommy establishes his own gang to protect his businesses from rivals, and provides assistance to several prominent gang leaders in the hopes they will support his expansion.
-Finally located by agents of the French government, Cortez fends off assassination with Tommy's help, and the two men part amicably as the Colonel's yacht leaves for safer waters.
+Meanwhile, Cortez is forced to leave Vice City after being tracked down by agents of the French government.
+Tommy helps the colonel fend off an attack on his yacht as it departs the city, and Cortez trusts Tommy to look after his daughter, Mercedes (Fairuza Balk).

 Eventually, Sonny discovers that Tommy has gained complete control over Vice City's drug trade without cutting the Forellis in.
-Enraged at his independence, Sonny sends mobsters to forcefully collect money from Tommy's businesses.
-In response, Tommy hunts down and kills each of Sonny's men, severing his last ties with the Forelli family.

-As Sonny arrives with numerous men to collect the money he believes he is owed, Tommy angrily confronts Sonny, accusing him of having framed him fifteen years ago.
-Sonny confirms this and reveals Lance has betrayed Tommy and allied himself with the Forellis, having felt inadequate in Tommy's presence since his rise to power.
-A shootout ensues in Tommy's mansion, during which Tommy prevents the Forellis from stealing his money and kills Lance for his betrayal, before finally killing Sonny.
+Enraged at Tommy's independence, he sends mobsters to forcefully collect money from his businesses, but Tommy defends them and kills Sonny's men, severing his last ties with the Forelli family.
+When Sonny flies to Vice City himself to collect what he believes he is owed, Tommy arranges a meeting at his mansion, planning to pay in counterfeit money.
+During the meeting, Tommy accuses Sonny of orchestrating the attack that led to his arrest fifteen years prior, and Sonny reveals that Lance has betrayed Tommy and informed the Forellis of his plot, having felt inadequate in Tommy's presence since his rise to power.
+A shootout ensues, during which Tommy defends his money from the Forellis and kills both Lance and Sonny.
 With the Forelli family destroyed, no one remains to stand in Tommy's way, and he and Ken optimistically discuss Tommy's status as the undisputed ruler of Vice City.